Alexei Venediktov: Echo of Moscow

 In 1990, he began working for Echo of Moscow radio.
 He began as a newspaper observer and reporter and later headed the news division.
 He was editor-in-chief of Echo of Moscow from 1998 to 2022.
-During his tenure he interviewed presidents Bill Clinton, Jacques Chirac, Francois Hollande, Kersti Kaljulaid and Ilham Aliyev; German chancellor Angela Merkel; US Secretaries of State Hillary Clinton and Condoleezza Rice; Armenian prime minister Nikol Pashinyan and many other prominent political leaders.
+During his tenure he interviewed presidents Bill Clinton, Jacques Chirac, Francois Hollande, Dmitry Medvedev, Kersti Kaljulaid and Ilham Aliyev; German chancellor Angela Merkel; US Secretaries of State Condoleezza Rice and Hillary Clinton; Armenian prime minister Nikol Pashinyan and many other prominent political leaders.
 From 2002 until 2010, Venediktov also served as president of Echo TV Russia.

 On December 6, 1994, Venediktov traveled to Grozny as a correspondent for Echo to cover talks between Dzhokhar Dudayev and Russian parliamentarians who came to rescue Russian officers captured during an unsuccessful tank assault on Grozny.
 The meeting didn't happen, as Dudayev left to meet with general Pavel Grachev.
 The parliamentarians tried to persuade the captured officers to go home with them, but they were afraid, likely threatened that they'd be killed if they agreed.
 Venediktov took out a tape recorder and told the officers to say on record that they won't go anywhere, so that their families could know.
 The meeting was immediately stopped, and Dudaev's guards escorted him outside, made him face the wall and staged a mock execution.
 Ten minutes of clicking the bolts, and Venediktov was brought back.
 The delegation was allowed to take 7 out of 14 prisoners back to Moscow.